 Memorable Manitobans: Rodmond Palen Roblin (1853-1937)

 Born at Sophiasburg, Prince Edward County, Ontario on 15 February 1853, son of James Platt Roblin and Deborah R. Roblin, he was educated at Albert College (Belleville, Ontario).
-He worked as a cheese buyer and in 1877 moved to Winnipeg.
+He worked as a cheese buyer and, in 1877, he moved to Winnipeg.
 He then moved to Carman where he operated a general store from 1880 to 1886.
 He served as Reeve of the Rural Municipality of North Dufferin for three years, as well as a warden for two years, and a school trustee.
+Active in the early grain trade, he was a founding shareholder of the Northern Elevator Company (1893).
+In 1897, he was a founding director of the Dominion Elevator Company and its first President (1897-1900).

-He unsuccessfully contested Dufferin for the provincial legislature in 1886, and was an unsuccessful candidate for Morden.
-He was elected as an Independent for Dufferin in 1888, and in 1892 he ran unsuccessfully as a Conservative for the Morden seat.
-In 1896 he was elected as Conservative member for Woodlands, and he was soon chosen leader of the party.
-Roblin became Premier in October 1900, serving until his resignation in 1915 in the midst of a corruption scandal over the construction of the Manitoba Legislative Building.
+He unsuccessfully contested Dufferin North for the provincial legislature in 1886.
+Elected at a March 1888 by-election, he was acclaimed as an Independent for Dufferin in the 1888 general election, and in 1892 he ran unsuccessfully as a Conservative for the Morden seat.
+In 1896 he was elected as Conservative member for Woodlands, re-elected in 1899, and he was soon chosen leader of the party.
+Roblin became Premier in October 1900, re-elected in 1903, 1907, 1910, and 1914, serving until his resignation in 1915 in the midst of a corruption scandal over the construction of the Manitoba Legislative Building.

 He promoted the grain trade and railway construction, and introduced the first government-owned telephone system in North America.
 Manitoba extended its boundary and doubled its territory in 1912 under his premiership.
 He was made knight commander of the Order of St. Michael and St. George in 1912.
-After leaving politics, he operated an automobile dealership.
+After leaving politics, he established Consolidated Motors, an automobile dealership, with his sons.
+He remained active in the business into his 80s.

-He died at Hot Springs, Arkansas on 16 February 1937.
-He is commemorated by Roblin Boulevard in Winnipeg, the Town of Roblin, and the Rural Municipal of Roblin.
+He died at Hot Springs, Arkansas on 16 February 1937 and was buried in the Elmwood Cemetery.
+He is commemorated by Roblin Boulevard in Winnipeg, Town of Roblin, Rural Municipality of Roblin, and Municipality of Roblin.
 There are papers at the Archives of Manitoba.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.